Myles Horton: Death and legacy

-In their 1985 documentary You Got to Move, Lucy Massie Phenix and Veronica Selver prominently featured Horton and the Highlander School.
-Horton also inspired the founding of the Myles Horton Organization at the University of Tennessee in 1986.
+In their 1985 documentary You Got to Move, Lucy Massie Phenix and Veronica Selver prominently featured Horton and the Highlander Folk School.
+He inspired the founding of the Myles Horton Organization at the University of Tennessee in 1986.
 The group organized numerous protests and events in the Chattanooga, Tennessee area, including demonstrations to counter the Ku Klux Klan, and the construction of a shantytown on campus to encourage the university to divest from South Africa.